wren-lang/wren/doc/site/method-calls.markdown

     "string".count()
     [1, 2, 3].clear

+If you're defining some member that doesn't need any parameters, you need to decide if it should be a getter or a method with an empty `()` parameter list.
+The general guidelines are:

+*   If it modifies the object or has some other side effect, make it a method:

+        :::wren
+        list.clear()

+*   If the method supports multiple arities, make the zero-parameter case a `()` method to be consistent with the other versions:

+        :::wren
+        Fiber.yield()
+        Fiber.yield("value")

+*   Otherwise, it can probably be a getter.

 ## Setters

 A getter lets an object expose a public "property" that you can *read*.
-Likewise, a *setter* let you write to a property:
+Likewise, a *setter* lets you write to a property:

     :::wren
     person.height = 74 // Grew up!

 Despite the `=`, this is just another syntax for a method call.
-From the language's perspective, the above line is just a call to the `height=(_)` method, passing in `74`.
+From the language's perspective, the above line is just a call to the `height=(_)` method on `person`, passing in `74`.

 Since the `=(_)` is in the setter's signature, an object can have both a getter and setter with the same name without a collision.
-This way, you can have read/write properties.
+Defining both lets you provide a read/write property.

 ## Operators